faithsho/faithsho/README.md

 - Uses Selenium for web scraping with dynamic navigation and data extraction.
 - Gathers company links, founder names, Twitter handles, and LinkedIn profiles.
-- Implements random delays and exception handling for smoother and reliable scraping.
+- Implements random delays and exception handling for smoother and more reliable scraping.